aarushsheth/aarushsheth.github.io/_posts/2023-1-31-networks.md

 Note that the task in all of these problems is fundamentally the same - we have network of nodes, and a collection of edges between them.
-We want sort the network into a collection of groups, identified with some characteristic, such that nodes within a group are more likely to be connected to each other, and less likely
+We want sort to the network into a collection of groups, identified with some characteristic, such that nodes within a group are more likely to be connected to each other, and less likely